There are three certainties in life: death, taxes, and me declaring I have a new favourite Thai island every year.

 I took an Air Asia flight down from Bangkok to Trang in the morning.
 From there, I took a minivan to Pak Meng Pier, a 40-minute drive away.
 After an hour’s wait, where we grabbed a quick lunch beside the water, a ferry picked us up and dropped us off outside our accommodation in Koh Ngai.
 Boats to Koh Mook, Koh Kradan, and Koh Libong leave from Pak Meng, and to Koh Sukorn from Baan Ta-Seh pier in the south.

 Prepare to get ripped off as a foreigner!
-A local on our minivan paid 100฿ ($3) for her ride from the airport to Koh Ngai, whereas Dave and I were charged 1000฿ ($33) each.
+A local on our minivan paid 100฿ ($3) for her ride from the airport to Koh Ngai, whereas my partner and I were charged 1000฿ ($33) each.
 If the thought of being overcharged leaves you feeling stabby, leave the airport and arrange your own transport.
 I’d probably take a songthaew to Trang City, then jump on a bus/songthaew to the pier, then hop on a ferry — you’d probably save around 500฿ by doing it this way, so it’s up to you to decide if the extra hassle is worth it.

 You can also book your trip in advance through 12Go Asia for around 1000฿ per person.
 You’ll be in a private car and longtail boat as opposed to rocking it on public transport, so there are definite benefits to doing it this way.
 I’m a big fan of 12Go.